codeplaysoftware/portFFT/README.md

 portFFT is still in early development.
 The supported configurations are:

+* complex-to-complex transforms
-* complex to complex transforms
+* interleaved complex and split complex (restricted to one dimension) storage
 * single and double precisions
 * forward and backward directions
 * in-place and out-of-place transforms